The Kobayashi-Hitchin correspondence for nef and big classes: Preliminaries and Definitions

 holds. \item A torsion free sheaf $\mathcal{E}$ is $\alpha^{n-1}$-slope polystable if there exists $\alpha^{n-1}$-slope stable torsion free sheaves $\mathcal{E}_1,\ldots,\mathcal{E}_k$ on $X$ with $\mu_{\alpha}(\mathcal{E}_1)=\cdots=\mu_{\alpha}(\mathcal{E}_k)$ such that there exists an isomorphism

 as coherent sheaves on $\Amp(\alpha)$. \end{enumerate} \end{defi} In singular settings, we define $\alpha^{n-1}$-slope stability via resolution of singularities as follows. \begin{defi} Let $X$ be a compact normal analytic variety which is bimeromorphic to a compact K\"{a}hler manifold and $\alpha\in H^{1,1}_{BC}(X)$ be a nef and big class on $X$.
 Let $\pi:Y\to X$ be a resolution of singularities of $X$ so that $Y$ is a compact K\"{a}hler manifold.
 Then a torsion free sheaf $\mathcal{E}$ on $X$ is $\alpha^{n-1}$-slope stable (resp. semistable, polystable) if $\pi^*\mathcal{E}/\Tor$ is $(\pi^*\alpha)^{n-1}$-slope stable (resp. semistable, polystable). \end{defi} By the following lemma, above Definition \ref{stable defi sing} is independent of the choice of a resolution $\pi$. \begin{lemm}[\cite{IJZ25}, Proposition 3.28] Let $X$ be a compact K\"{a}hler manifold and $\alpha$ be a nef and big class on $X$.
 Let $\mathcal{E}$ be a torsion free sheaf on $X$.
 Let $\pi:Y\to X$ be a composition of blow-ups along complex submanifolds contained in $E_{nK}(\alpha)$ or of codimension at least 2.
 Then $\mathcal{E}$ is $\alpha^{n-1}$-slope polystable if and only if $\pi^*\mathcal{E}/\Tor$ is $(\pi^*\alpha)^{n-1}$-slope polystable.
-In particular, Definition \ref{stable defi sing} is independent of the choice of a resolution $\pi$. \end{lemm} The proof of our main Theorem \ref{main thm2 intro} relies on the openness of $\alpha^{n-1}$-slope stability in the following sense. \begin{lemm}[see e.g.\cite{Jin25-2}, Lemma 4.5] Let $X$ be a compact K\"{a}hler manifold with a K\"{a}hler class $\omega_0$ and $\alpha$ be a nef and big class.
-If a holomorphic vector bundle $E$ is $\alpha^{n-1}$-slope stable, then $E$ is $(\alpha+\varepsilon\omega_0)^{n-1}$-slope stable for sufficiently small $\varepsilon>0$. \end{lemm} \begin{rema} In \cite{Jin25}, the author defined the notion of slope stability if $\alpha$ is big, not necessarily nef, cohomology class by replacing $\alpha^{n-1}$ by the positive product $\langle\alpha^{n-1}\rangle$ \cite[Definition 3.22]{IJZ25}.
-If $\alpha$ satisfies the vanishing property in the sense of \cite[Definition 3.23]{IJZ25}, in particular if $X$ is Moishezon, then Lemma \ref{inv stability} also holds by \cite[Proposition 3.28]{IJZ25}. \end{rema}
+In particular, Definition \ref{stable defi sing} is independent of the choice of a resolution $\pi$. \end{lemm} The proof of our main Theorem \ref{main thm2 intro} relies on the openness of $\alpha^{n-1}$-slope stability in the following sense. \begin{lemm}[\cite{Jin25-2}, Lemma 4.5, see also \cite{Ou25} Claim 3.1] Let $X$ be a compact \\ K\"{a}hler manifold with a K\"{a}hler class $\omega_0$ and $\alpha$ be a nef and big class.
+If a holomorphic vector bundle $E$ is $\alpha^{n-1}$-slope stable, then $E$ is $(\alpha+\varepsilon\omega_0)^{n-1}$-slope stable for sufficiently small $\varepsilon>0$. \end{lemm} \begin{proof} We begin to start with the following: \begin{claim} $(1)$ Let $\eta\in H^{2n-2}(X,\mathbb{R})$ be a cohomology class which is represented by a positive $(2n-2)$-current.
+Then there is a constant $C>0$ such that for any subsheaf $\mathcal{F}\subsetneq E$, the following inequality holds: